Easy Brownie Recipe (Just Like Box Brownies)

 • Bake.
 Spread the batter evenly into the prepared pan and bake for 25-30 minutes.

-Allow the brownies to cool completely before slicing and arranging them in a single layer in an airtight container.
-If you need to stack the brownies, separate any layers with parchment paper to prevent them from sticking.
-Alternatively, you can slice the brownies and wrap individual pieces in a double layer of plastic wrap.
-Store them at room temperature for up to 1 week or in the refrigerator for up to 2 weeks.
+Let the brownies cool completely before slicing.
+Store them in a single layer in an airtight container, or stack them with parchment paper between layers to keep them from sticking.
+You can also wrap individual brownies in plastic wrap for grab-and-go treats.
+They’ll stay fresh for up to 1 week at room temperature or 2 weeks in the fridge.

 I love brownies so, naturally, I have spent some time playing with recipes and developing new takes on the classic.
 Here are some of my favorite brownie recipes for you to try.